Published: 31 August 2022

 If a member of the public prepares for a meeting but is unable to attend (for example due to illness) a nominal amount can be offered depending on the level of preparation already undertaken prior to the meeting.

-However, administration issues and complex systems can sometimes result in individuals waiting for payment.
 Begin talking with your finance department as early as possible to find out about the payment systems in place in your organisation.
 Your organisation might also have a public involvement and engagement team; you might wish to contact them for advice.
 It is worth considering that other parts of your organisation might not know what public involvement is, or how it differs from research participation.
 In the NIHR Briefing Notes for Researchers you will find NIHR’s definitions of involvement, engagement and participation, and other useful content which might help you through these conversations.

 Regardless of the payment method, you should explain to public contributors the procedures for claiming payment, including any cut-off dates for organisational systems, and the likely timing of when payment will be received.
 You can ask your finance department for timelines of payment.